TRileySchwarz/DumpDetector/README.md

-##TODO
+## TODO
 - Add way to easily turn on and off Telegram bot

 - Figure out delay between querying etherscan for blocks

 - clean up console vs telegram msgs

-- Abstract methods out of transferbot
+- Abstract methods out of DumpDetector

-- Add way to get blocks of code for 100 blocks, then if too many, go 100/2, if too many 100/2/2 etc... logarithms
+- Add way to get blocks of code using logarithms ie for 100 blocks, then if too many, go 100/2, if too many 100/2/2 etc...